Skip to content ↓

 • Develop pupils’ resilience and perseverance

-• Prepare pupils for life beyond Woodsetton
+• Prepare pupils for their next steps beyond Woodsetton

 • Provide pupils with a breadth of experiences and opportunities to expand their horizons beyond the classroom